hannobraun/braun-embedded.com/content/_index.md

     Painless Embedded Rust
 </h1>

-**The Rust programming language is showing a lot of promise in embedded software development.** It allows us to create programs that are robust, efficient, and run even on the tiniest microcontrollers. **But writing code to interface with your target hardware is a huge chore.** It's taking too much time and effort that could go into your core product instead.

-**I can help you focus on the work that truly matters to you**, by taking the low-level infrastructure off your hands.
+You are going to develop your next firmware application in Rust, but you don't have time to get bogged down in hardware specifics. **I can help you focus on the work that truly matters**, by taking the low-level infrastructure off your hands.
 Go back to working on your core product, and let me do what I do best.
-All for a **fixed price** with a **full money back guarantee**.

 {% testimonial(author="James Munns", org="Ferrous Systems") %}
 <p>